colorcube/cc_feinfo/Documentation/Usage/Index.rst

 2. Include TypoScript
 =====================

-Include the plugin into your typo3script template to make it visible on the whole site.
+Include the plugin into your TypoScript template to make it visible on the whole site.
 Example:

 .. code-block:: typoscript